Kot Engenharia

 Figure 4: Simulation with AW189 helicopter hovering over the helideck - note the suction of heated gases from the chimney, resulting in a loss of lift.

-The flow from the exhaust gases is altered by the helicopter's main rotor, which has a suction effect and results in a loss of lift.
-Another effect is related to the loss of engine efficiency through the suction of heated air with a lower density.
-To avoid or minimize the impact of these effects on the landing operation, deflectors can be installed to raise the height of the chimney.
+As a result, the flow from the exhaust gases is altered by the helicopter's main rotor, which has a suction effect and results in a loss of lift.
+Another effect is related to the loss of engine efficiency through the intake of heated air with lower density.
+To avoid or minimize the impact of these effects on landing operations, deflectors can be installed to raise the height of the chimney.

 A higher flow rate or exit velocity of the gases in the chimney also has the same effect, as it increases the inertia of the exhaust flow.
 However, the pressure drop in the exhaust increases under these conditions, which can have an impact on machine operation.